-This course is cross-listed as HON 4398H-01 (14185)
+This course is cross-listed as HON 4398H-01 (14674)

 Course Number: HON 4298H

 Instructor: LeVeaux

-Instructional Mode: Asynchronous
+Instructional Mode: Face-to-Face

-Class Number: 18817
+Class Number: 16666

+Days and Times: F 1:00 PM-2:00 PM

 The Grand Challenges Forum encourages students to think critically, discuss openly, and learn unequivocally.
 The Honors College welcomes a diverse group of distinguished scholars, authors, activists, and artists in an effort to further the University's commitment to intellectual rigor, critical thinking, and scholarly excellence.
 The Grand Challenges Forum offers our students the chance to hear a wide range of lectures dedicated to a common theme.
 Students will have the opportunity to ask questions of the speakers, offer opinion essays on class topics, and react to classmates' blog posts.
 Visit the Grand Challenges website: thehonorscollege.com/gcf.
 For credit towards the Leadership Studies minor, students must be enrolled in the 3-hour section.